jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 It can be a challenge to follow chat conversations, especially if they span a larger unit of time.
 Don't be afraid to move a conversation to email or another medium that is better suited for longer and more complex discussions.

-Many chat applications offer the ability to have private rooms or send direct messages to a user.
+Many chat applications offer the ability to have private rooms or to send direct messages to a user.
 Don't be afraid of using these private channels, but if your communication can be public, it should be public.
 It can be challenging to ask a question and admit you don't know something but seeing that dialogue might help others.
 Similarly, having discussions about a feature, bug, or task can help spread knowledge.

 ### Email